euclio/senior-project/resources/project_agreement.md

  */
 interface ArrayList<E> {
   /**
-   * Inserts an element into the array at the specified index.
+   * Inserts an element into the array at the specified index, shifting any
+   * elements already in the list down.
    */
   public void insert(int index, E element);

   /**
-   * Removes an element from the specified index.
+   * Removes an element from the specified index, shifting any elements past its
+   * position back up.
    * @return The element that was removed.
    */
-  public E delete(int index);
+  public E remove(int index);

   /**
+   * Retrieves an element at the specified index.
+   */
+  public E get(int index);

+  /**
-   * Returns the number of integers in the array.
+   * Returns the number of elements in the array.
    */
   public int size();
 }